inpsyde/wp-db-tools/README.md

 ## Roadmap

  * Specify a bit-mask schema to unify options like `ARRAY_A` independent for the used DB adapter
+ * API to identify and handle schema updates (schema-delta)
  * Translate WP style prepared statements syntax in PDO prepared statment syntax and vice versa